Student Financial Support

 Support Coverage

 Any TAship of at least 25% time will get partial Fee Remission.
-This will cover Tuition, Student Service Fee, and UC-Ship.
-The student is responsible for the balance (~$376) unless it is being covered by Block Grant or NSF or other such support.
-Additionally, the TA will earn a monthly salary based on their appointment. (~$2500 for a 50% TAship).
+Additionally, the TA will earn a monthly salary based on their appointment - see the AP website for current TA salary scales.

 TA Appointments